renovate-bot/zw/docs/gallery/collection/01_1_collection.md

 zi light z-shell/F-Sy-H
 ```

-In general, [Turbo](/docs/getting_started/overview#turbo-mode-zsh--53) can be optionally enabled only for a subset of plugins or for all plugins.
+In general, [turbo mode][7] can be optionally enabled only for a subset of plugins or for all plugins.

-### LS_COLORS {#ls_colors}
+### LS_COLORS

-A repository [trapd00r/LS_COLORS](https://github.com/trapd00r/LS_COLORS) provides a file with color definitions for GNU `ls` command (and also for [ogham/exa](https://github.com/ogham/exa).
+A repository [trapd00r/LS_COLORS][11] provides a file with color definitions for GNU `ls` command, and also for [ogham/exa][12].

 Typically one does `eval $( dircolors -b $HOME/LS_COLORS)` to process this file and set the environment for `ls`.
-However this means `dircolors` is run every shell startup.
+This means `dircolors` is run every shell startup.

-This costs much time because a fork has to be done and the program (i.e. `dircolors`) binary needs to be loaded and executed, and because `dircolors` loads the colors' definitions and processes them.
+This costs much time because a fork has to be done and the program, i.e. `dircolors`, binary needs to be loaded and executed, and because `dircolors` loads the colors' definitions and processes them.
 Following ZI invocation solves this problem:

 ```shell
 zi ice atclone'dircolors -b LS_COLORS > clrs.zsh' \